sanket1105/sanket1105/README.md

 ### 🚀 Current Focus

-🔭 Exploring Large Language Models and their applications in healthcare 🌱 Building GenAI applications with RAG and fine-tuning 💡 Implementing MLOps practices for production ML systems 🤝 Open to collaborate on innovative AI/ML projects
+🔭 Exploring Large Language Models and their applications!

+🌱 Building GenAI applications with RAG and fine-tuning

+💡 Implementing MLOps practices for production ML systems

+🤝 Open to collaborate on innovative AI/ML projects
 ---